 A CALEA public comment portal link is provided below to receive comments regarding Troy Police Department’s compliance with CALEA standards, engagement in the service community, delivery of public safety services, and overall candidacy for accredited status.
 These comments can be in the form of commendations or concerns.
 The overall intent of the accreditation process is to provide the Troy Police Department with information to support continuous improvement, as well as foster the pursuit of professional excellence.

-- Provides recognition that the agency’s managerial and operational policies and procedures are in accord with a body of professional standards.
+- Provide recognition that the agency’s managerial and operational policies and procedures are in accordance with a body of professional standards.

 - Assures the community that its law enforcement agency is committed to the provisions of service of the highest quality and that its policies and procedures are effective, responsive, fair and equitable.

 - Recognizes that staff is trained and functions according to established policy and procedure.